benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-randao-naming]: I'm not certain where the name RANDAO comes from, but it's modelled as a DAO (decentralised autonomous organisation) that deals in randomness.
 The Ethereum [randao project](https://github.com/randao/randao) from 2016 may be the origin of the name.

+To unpack that a little, the beacon chain maintains a RANDAO value.
+Every block included in the chain contains a verifiable random value provided by the validator that proposed it, its [`randao_reveal`](/part3/containers/blocks#beaconblockbody).
+As each block is processed the beacon chain's RANDAO value is mixed with the `randao_reveal` from the block.
+Thus, over time, the RANDAO accumulates randomness from all the block proposers.

+If $R_n$ is the RANDAO value after $n$ contributions, and $r_n$ is the $n$th `randao_reveal`, then the following holds.
+Here we are mixing in the new contribution using the `xor` function, $\oplus$.
+Alternatives might be to use a sum or a hash, but `xor` is simple and has useful properties.

+$$
+R_n = r_n \oplus R_{n-1}
+$$

 We can think of a RANDAO as being like a deck of cards that's passed round the table, each person shuffling it in turn: the deck gets repeatedly re-randomised.
 Even if one contributor's randomness is weak, the cumulative result has a high level of entropy.

 <a id="img_randomness_shuffle"></a>